ONE DAY IN TAKAYAMA, JAPAN

 To learn more about these attractions, check out this YouTube video by Japan Guide:

-I stayed at the Takayama Ninja House (1-31-2 Wakatatsumachi, Takayama, Gifu, 506-0854), a small traditional Japanese guesthouse just a few minutes from the Old Town District.
+I stayed at the Takayama Ninja House (1-31-2 Wakatatsumachi, Takayama, Gifu, 506-0854, Japan), a small traditional Japanese guesthouse just a few minutes from the Old Town District.
 I booked a Japanese-style single room with tatami mat flooring and a very comfy futon bed.
-Western-Japanese style rooms are available, too.

-The lowest room charge ranges from ¥ 7,500 to ¥ 10,000 per night, and bathrooms are shared.
-You can enjoy free coffee and Japanese tea at the reception.
-Besides, there’s a public bath house (onsen) only 5 minutes from the property, at ¥ 440 per person.
+Bathrooms are shared and you can enjoy free coffee and Japanese tea at the reception.
+Besides, there’s a public bath house (onsen) only 5 minutes from the property.

 While Takayama is a smaller city, there’s a big selection of restaurants to choose from.

 First, I tried a local specialty of the Hida region, which is soba noodles!
-I had Fried Soba Noodles with an egg on top for lunch at Bokunchi Café (5-6 Shimosannomachi, Takayama, Gifu, 506-0841), and it was super tasty!
+I had Fried Soba Noodles with an egg on top for lunch at Bokunchi Café (5-6 Shimosannomachi, Takayama, Gifu, 506-0841, Japan) and it was super tasty!
 It’s really close to the Miyagawa Morning Market as well.

-For dinner, Octavio suggested that I eat at the Royal Nan House (6-18 Hanasatomachi, Takayama, Gifu, 506-0026), a local Indian restaurant.
-I’m so glad I followed his advice, because the Chana Masala with Garlic Naan bread and Mango Lassi were amazing!
+For dinner, Octavio suggested that I eat at the Royal Nan House (6-18 Hanasatomachi, Takayama, Gifu, 506-0026, Japan), a local Indian restaurant.
+I’m so glad I listened to his advice, because the Chana Masala with Garlic Naan bread and Mango Lassi were amazing!

 But there was a local specialty I couldn’t try, which is Hida gyu (Hida beef).
 If you eat meat, it’s supposed to be one of the best!
 Fortunately, Brandon mentions the best Hida beef dishes and where to find them in his Takayama Travel Guide, so feel free to check it out!